Hartford Whalers: Post-departure

 The following summer in 1997, the Binghamton Rangers, the American Hockey League (AHL) affiliate of the New York Rangers, relocated to the Hartford market to take the place of the Whalers, renaming themselves the Hartford Wolf Pack.
 Former Whalers owner Howard Baldwin acquired the right to manage the team in 2010 and announced that the Wolf Pack were changing their name to the Connecticut Whale in the middle of the 2010–11 season, adopting the Whalers' old green-blue-white palette.
 The team changed back to the Hartford Wolf Pack after the Rangers terminated the relationship following the 2012–13 season.

 Glen Wesley was the last Whaler still active with the Hartford/Carolina franchise, upon his retirement on June 5, 2008, though his stint was not continuous, playing seven games for the Toronto Maple Leafs at the end of the 2002–03 season after a deadline deal before re-signing with Carolina in the 2003 off-season.
 Craig Adams was the last player drafted in Whalers' history.
 However, Adams did not become a member of the team until 2000, after the team had already moved to North Carolina, and he retired in 2015.

 Goaltender Jean-Sebastien Giguere was the final former Hartford Whalers player still playing in the NHL; he retired after the end of the 2013–14 season.
 Robert Petrovicky was the last former Whaler active in professional hockey, playing in European leagues through the end of the 2015-16 season.

 Uniforms

 New England: 1972–1979

+Al Smith, pictured in 1973 in the original green Whalers jersey.
+Smith served as goaltender for six seasons (1972–1975, 1977–1980).